stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/README.md

 *For GA4*:

-References + examples of how to set-up yoyur GTM container: https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtm
+References + examples of how to set-up your GTM container: https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtm

 Supported events: